webcompat/webcompat.com/CONTRIBUTING.md

 After certain kinds of changes are made, you need to build the project before serving it from a webserver will work

 * CSS: a build will run cssnext, combine custom media queries, and concat all source files into webcompat.dev.css.
-You'll need to re-build the CSS to see any changes, so it's recommended to use a watch task (see `make watch` or `npm run watch`).
+You'll need to re-build the CSS to see any changes, so it's recommended to use a watch task (see `npm run watch`).
 * JS: a build will run eslint, minify and concat source files.
 * HTML templates: the changes should be served from disk without the need for rebuilding
 * Python: the Flask local server will detect changes and restart automatically.
 No need to re-build.